konscript/taniaellis/wp-content/plugins/gd-star-rating/readme.txt

 = 1.9.0 =
 * Google Rich Snippets support for RDF and Microdata formats
 * Improved templates for Google Rich Snippets

-= 1.8.9 =
-* More options for google rich snippet
-* Added robots nofollow/noindex for plugin ajax handler
-* Added info on using the gdsr-config.php file
-* Fixed enqueue of js and css for non plugin admin pages
-* Some minor problems with js on admin pages

-= 1.8.8 =
-* Fixed invalid header order for export data to csv
-* Fixed invalid default rules for post meta box thumbs
-* Fixed minor problem with loading js datepicker translation

-= 1.8.7 =
-* Fixed comment text fails validation due to filter order
-* Fixed URL to the datepicker translation file

-= 1.8.6 =
-* Changed JSON response for votes to be jquery 1.4 compatible

-= 1.8.5 =
-* Added some new tags for T2 rating blocks
-* Additional CSS classes for rating blocks
-* Several functions improved
-* Proper use of thumbs voting rules
-* Few minor bugs fixes

-= 1.8.4 =
-* Global rules tool changed and improved
-* Fixed some integration problems
-* Cache cleanup can fail in some cases

-= 1.8.3 =
-* New improved and packed main JS ratings file
-* Replaced noticed WordPress depracted functions
-* Several more php notices fixed

-= 1.8.2 =
-* Few new functions and updates to comment integration
-* Improvements in main CSS file
-* Several fixes and changes

-= 1.8.1 =
-* Updated several translations
-* Override thumbs no votes percentage not used
-* Minor WP 2.9 issues with datepicker loading
-* Several important fixes and changes

-= 1.8.0 MMX =
-* Setting for default percentage value
-* Rewritten multi editor functions
-* Several important fixes and changes

-= 1.7.9 =
-* Control output for search engine bots
-* Few fixes and imporovements

-= 1.7.8 =
-* Few more tags added into templates
-* Several rendering and other minor issues fixed

-= 1.7.7 =
-* Belorussian translation
-* Broken loading of js breaks some admin pages

-= 1.7.6 =
-* Rewritten taxonomy based calculation
-* Improved JS and CSS loading for admin pages, JS moved to footer
-* Removed old charts code and dashboard chart widget
-* Some warnings and minor bugs fixed

-= 1.7.5 =
-* Integration function for Google Rich Snippets
-* Several more bugs fixed

-= 1.7.4 =
-* Permanently solved famous excerpt problem
-* Fully implemented google rich snippets support
-* Controls for google rich snippets integration
-* New templates import and export
-* Loaders optimizations for main CSS file
-* Several more bugs fixed

-= 1.7.3 =
-* More code optimizations
-* New config file options
-* Several bugs fixed

-= 1.7.2 =
-* Fixed few critical bugs in rating rendering
-* Several more bugs in widgets and javascript
-* More PHP warnings and notices fixed

-= 1.7.1 =
-* Major code reorganization, optimization, speed up and less memory usage
-* Redesign for some plugins panels
-* Many multi review and rating bugs bugs fixed
-* Several more problems and notices solved

-= 1.7.0 =
-* Removed support for WordPress 2.6.x
-* Many more new filters for results and rendering
-* Cache plugins support for multis ratings
-* Improved category based comment integration
-* Expanded shortcodes and builder elements
-* JavaScript code refactored
-* Many more changes and improvements
-* Number of bugs fixed